Man City lose ground on Arsenal with draw at West Ham

 Erling Haaland, on a run of four goals in his previous 17 games, drew a fingertip save from Hermansen before he scuffed a shot wide from Antoine Semenyo's cutback.

-Marc Guehi then sliced horribly wide in the fifth minute of added time as West Ham deservedly clung on to a precious point in their relegation battle.
+Marc Guehi then sliced horribly wide in the fifth minute of added time as West Ham, who also went close to an unlikely winner through a Bowen breakaway, deservedly clung on to a precious point in their relegation battle.

 Manchester City remained second with 61 points from 30 games having suffered another blow to their title hopes after a sobering first-leg 3-0 defeat at Real Madrid in the Champions League on Wednesday.